 You should change up to 25% of the aquarium water every two weeks to one month.
-You shouldn’t change more than 30% of the water in your aquarium because you will remove beneficial bacteria in the tank.
+You shouldn’t change more than 30% of the water in your aquarium because you will remove beneficial bacteria from the tank.

 3. What Are the Aquarium Water Testing Kits?

 These are testing kits that you can use to determine the hardness of the water.
 The testing kits come with color charts and come in different forms.

 Hard water won’t kill the fish if the fish is compatible with the water environment.